tomasps-dev/tomasps-dev.github.io/ingles/usa/transcript/transcript.md

 ## Slide 2 ([Description of the flag](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#2))

 > The stripes of the flag represent the original 13 colonies and the stars represent the 50 states of the union.
-> The colours of the flag have a symbolism.
+> The colours of the flag have a symbolism:
-> - The color white signifies purity and innocence
+> - The color white means purity and innocence
-> - The red color, signifies hardiness and value
+> - The red color, means hardiness and value
-> - The colour blue, signifies vigilance, perseverance and justice
+> - The colour blue, means vigilance, perseverance and justice

 ## Slide 3 ([The statue of liberty](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#3))